 gprecoverseg -p <new_backup_host>

-Once command completes, run 'gpstate -e' to confirm that the new segments have been created and synced on the new backup host.
+Once the command completes, run 'gpstate -e' to confirm that the new segments have been created and synced with the new backup host.